 The Epi-Olmec culture never attained the far-reaching achievements as the Olmec, but they did develop sophisticated calendars and writing system.

-Unfortunately, there are very few surviving examples of the Isthmian script which of course makes the deciphering process even harder.
+Unfortunately, there are very few surviving examples of the Isthmian script, making the deciphering process even harder.

 Tuxtla statuette is incised with 75 glyphs.
 Its glyphs include the Mesoamerican Long Count calendar date of March 162 AD, which in 1902 was the oldest Long Count date yet discovered.
 The round statuette is only 6 inches (16 cm) and made of nephrite, greenstone, similar to jade, but not as hard.